Hubert Walter: Justiciar

-Walter also helped with the creation of a more professional group of royal justices.
-Although the group, which included Simon of Pattishall, Ralph Foliot, Richard Barre, William de Warenne, Richard Herriard, and Walter's brother Osbert fitzHervey, had mostly already served as justices prior to Walter's term of office, it was Walter who used them extensively.
+Walter also helped create a more professional group of royal justices.
+Although the group, which included Simon of Pattishall, Ralph Foliot, Richard Barre, William de Warenne, Richard Herriard, and Walter's brother Osbert fitzHervey, had mostly already served as justices before Walter's term of office, it was Walter who used them extensively.
 It appears likely that Walter chose them for their ability, not for any familial ties to himself.
 This group of men replaced the previous system of using mostly local men, and are the first signs of a professional judiciary.

-In 1195 Walter issued an ordinance by which four knights were appointed in every hundred to act as guardians of the peace, a precursor to the office of Justice of the Peace.
-His use of the knights, who appear for the first time in political life, is the first sign of the rise of this class who, either as Members of Parliament (MPs) or justices of the peace, later became the mainstay of English government.
+In 1195, Walter issued an ordinance by which four knights were appointed in every hundred to act as guardians of the peace, a precursor to the office of Justice of the Peace.
+His use of the knights, who appear for the first time in political life, is the first sign of the rise of this class, who, either as Members of Parliament (MPs) or justices of the peace, later became the mainstay of English government.
 In 1198, Walter requested a carucage, or plough-tax, of five shillings on every plough-land, or carucate, under cultivation.
 However, difficulties arose over the assessments, so the justiciar ordered them to be made by a sworn jury in every hundred.
-It is likely that those jurors were elected.
+Those jurors were likely elected.

 In foreign affairs, Walter negotiated with Scotland in 1195 and with the Welsh in 1197.
 Scotland claimed Northumbria, or northern England.
 Negotiations broke down, but relations between the two countries remained good throughout the rest of Richard's reign.
 Talks with the Welsh began after the English lords Roger Mortimer and William de Briouze expanded into Welsh territory in 1195, causing a concern that the Welsh lord Rhys ap Gruffydd would strike back across the border.
 In 1196, Walter quickly suppressed a popular uprising in London led by William Fitz Osbern.
 FitzOsbern was an orator who harnessed the discontent of the poor residents of London against high taxes.
 His oratory provoked a riot in London, and he was apprehended and hanged on Walter's orders.